WindMillCode/Judima-Framework/testing/TESTS.md

-    make sure bools got to the right index and if there is no bool or an invalid bool return p make sure quanitiy is pushed and gets a value of 3 make sure different CO get handled the way they are supposed to
+    make sure bools got to the right index and if there is no bool or an invalid bool return p make sure quanitiy is pushed and gets a value of 3 make sure different CO get handled the way they are supposed to dont have the dev use this to get the ryber update the formCO so the dev does not have to do it but for route control the dev might have to do it, its not every sencod the dev is adding a CO

 # E2E TESTS